 Look around any Australian city and you will see the city of the future.
 It is already built.
 Around 80% of today's buildings will still exist in 2050.
 These buildings are our homes, and they need to be resilient to our changing climate and increasing energy prices.
 We all have lived experience of climate change, be it extreme heat, floods or the thick bushfire smoke that blanketed our southern cities in 2020.
 It will likely get worse before we make it better.

-Australian building standards, however, lag behind international best practice for sustainability and climate resilience.
-Less than 5 per cent of newer apartment buildings [1] meet minimum sustainability standards, and many older apartment buildings fall well short.
+Existing apartment buildings, however, are not ready to withstand climate-related pressures.
+Australian building standards lag behind international best practice for sustainability and climate resilience and less than 5 per cent of newer apartment buildings [1] meet minimum sustainability standards, with many older apartment buildings falling well short.

 University of Melbourne research released in 2017 showed that if a heatwave hit and the power blacked out, most apartment buildings would bake, with indoor temperatures quickly exceeding international health standards.
 Since then, standards for new buildings have strengthened but they are still not robust enough, and little has been done to support the retrofitting of existing apartment buildings.
 In short, people living in apartments are highly exposed to a wide array of climate-related risks [2].